Victor Lodato Victor Lodato

 “There cannot be a recent portrait of downbeat, defiant adolescence that is as convincing as that of Lodato's eponymous anti-heroine … Witty and bold, Mathilda forms a teasing, conspiratorial relationship with the reader … The joy of this book is not so much the plot as its spot-on realisation of the wilfulness, pitiless boredom and entrancing nature of girlhood, the aching question of ‘What will happen, who will you become?’ ”

+A phenomenal debut.
 Not since Sebold's Susie Salmon (The Lovely Bones) has there been a young woman whose attitude towards death and its effect on the living had such potential for beguiling readers of all ages.
 Lodato indelibly captures the fragile vulnerability and fearless bravado of adolescence through Mathilda's impeccable voice, one that rages with alienation, frustration, and confusion as much as it aches with hope, wonder, and desire.
-A phenomenal debut.

 “Compulsively readable .. this portrait of a damaged but hopeful girl stands up to classics like Walter Tevis’ Queen’s Gambit (1983) … Both mature adolescents and adult readers will find much to love in Lodato’s remarkable creation.”